 30. Are USD-AXI or USD-FXI calculated using proprietary transactions from private exchanges or unregulated sources of underlying data inputs?

-No. Both USD-AXI and USD-FXI are calculated using high quality input data from publicly available sources overseen by the US Securities and Exchange Commission (SEC).
+No. Both USD-AXI and USD-FXI are calculated using reliable input data obtained directly from publicly available sources overseen by the US Securities and Exchange Commission (SEC).
 This promotes credibility and reliability of the indices.

-Data sourced from Regulated Markets or Exchanges with mandatory post-trade transparency requirements benefits from the nature of checks and monitoring in place at the Regulated Markets or Exchanges, as well as an IOSCO member’s authority over rules governing the listing and trading of financial instruments referencing these Benchmarks.
+Data sourced from regulated markets or exchanges with mandatory post-trade transparency requirements benefits from the nature of checks and monitoring in place at the regulated markets or exchanges, as well as an regulators authority over rules governing the listing and trading of financial instruments referencing these benchmarks.